mboop127/AlphaScripter/README.md

 I will expand this later -- if you would like to help with this project, you can find me on the AI scripters discord for aoe2 de and dm me.
 I specifically need help from those knowledgeable about scripting, and especially from anyone willing to write me a resign script I can put in to check whether the generated AIs should resign (this will speed up training significantly).

+Run types:
+You can run vs, run score, or run FFA.

+run vs:
+load alpha into p1 and beta into p2.
+Game will pick winner as new parent - this is a good adversarial AI but is best for late stage training once the AI is good enough to possibly defeat another player

+run score:
+load training AI (HD, barbarian, extreme) into p1 and alpha into p2 Game will pick all-time-highest scorers as new parent.

+run FFA:
+load alpha-h into slots 1-8, make sure no teams are selected Game will pick two best in each round and crossover their traits.
+Very good for fast training early on.